arnauldmwafise/arnauldmwafise/README.md

-I am a mathematician, currently working on mathematical topics at the intersection of  linear algebra and combinatorics.
+I am a mathematical scientist currently working on mathematical topics at the intersection of  linear algebra and combinatorics.
 In addition to this, my research extends to machine learning, algorithm analyis and graph neural networks.
 --->